Gopi Shankar Madurai: Death threats and attacks

 In January 2022, Shankar was threatened by members of a certain political party (allegedly DMK) in Mamallapuram.

-In November 2022, Shankar was attacked by an unknown group of six people in New Delhi.The attackers first demanded money, and when they were refused, they abused and physically assaulted Shankar.
-This was the fifth instance of violence that Shankar suffered.
+In November 2022, Shankar was attacked by an unknown group of six people in New Delhi.
+The attackers first demanded money, and when they were refused, they abused and physically assaulted Shankar.
+This was the fifth instance of violence that ze suffered.

 Protection for intersex people in India

-In 2015 Shankar urged Indian parliament to include intersex people in bill protecting trans rights, Shankar also launched an official complaint to National Human Rights Commission of India to ban the forced sex selective surgeries on intersex infants also to ensure their fundamental constitutional rights in India for which the NHRC issued directions to the Secretary Union Health Ministry Government of India to respond to Shankar within eight weeks.
+In 2015 Shankar urged the Parliament of India to include intersex people in bill protecting trans rights.
+Ze also launched an official complaint to National Human Rights Commission of India to ban the forced sex selective surgeries on intersex infants also to ensure their fundamental constitutional rights in India, for which the NHRC issued directions to the Secretary Union Health Ministry Government of India to respond to Shankar within eight weeks.

-On 22 April 2019 the Madras High Court (Madurai Bench) passed a landmark judgment and issued direction to ban Sex-Selective Surgeries on Intersex Infants based on the works of Gopi Shankar, the Court took note of the issue of the rampant practice of compulsory sex reassignment surgeries performed on inter-sex infants and children.
-The Court also expressed its gratitude to Shankar, noting that Shankar's work has had been a "humbling and enlightening experience for the Court".
+On 22 April 2019 the Madras High Court (Madurai Bench) passed a landmark judgment and issued direction to ban sex-selective surgeries on intersex infants based on the works of Gopi Shankar, the court took note of the issue of the rampant practice of compulsory sex reassignment surgeries performed on inter-sex infants and children.
+The Court also expressed its gratitude to Shankar, noting that zir work has had been a "humbling and enlightening experience for the Court".

-In September 2019 Gopi submitted an official report to the United Nations Convention on the Rights of Persons with Disabilities committee on LGBTQI community living with disabilities and the key focus of the report was on Intersex persons in India.
-In turn the CRPD committee delivered a strong recommendation to the Government of India.
+In September 2019 Shankar submitted an official report to the United Nations Convention on the Rights of Persons with Disabilities committee on LGBTQI community living with disabilities and the key focus of the report was on Intersex persons in India.
+In turn the CRPD committee delivered a strong recommendation to the government of India.

 In October 2020 the Delhi Commission For Protection of Child Rights appointed Gopi and Anjali Gopalan as two expert advisors for a case pertaining to Intersex Human Rights violations.
-Based on the recommendations of Gopi the DCPCR suggested the Delhi Government to ban unnecessary medical interventions on Intersex Infants and Children.
+Based on zir recommendations the DCPCR suggested the Delhi Government to ban unnecessary medical interventions on Intersex Infants and Children.

+In addition to advocating for athlete Santhi Soundarajan, Shankar has consistently supported female athletes with intersex traits, including Caster Semenya, Pinki Pramanik, Dutee Chand, and Imane Khelif.
+Shankar has amplified their stories through print media and shared platforms with them at various events, demonstrating solidarity and promoting awareness about their experiences.

+In April 2024 Shankar filed a major public litigation as Gopi Shankar M. Vs Union of India at the Supreme Court of India for which the bench, comprising Chief Justice DY Chandrachud, Justice J. B. Pardiwala, and Justice Manoj Misra has sought responses from the Union Government of India, the Central Adoption Resource Authority (CARA) for making provisions for recording births and deaths of intersex persons, inclusion of intersex persons in the census and for issuance of identity cards carrying both sex and gender identities separately.